Even a great product will not get sold if it doesn’t come well packaged. These 10 tips for dressing for success in the workplace.

 A great product will not get sold if it doesn’t come well packaged.
-You might have all the soft skills, brilliance and academic qualifications necessary to land the job, but there are chances that someone else would be selected because you weren’t dressed right.
+You might have all the soft skills, academic brilliance and qualifications necessary to land the job, but there are chances that someone else would be selected because you weren’t dressed right.

 The sad part is the one who was selected might not be as competent as you.
 It matters what you are wearing to the interview, how you look and present yourself.